TomConlin/Semantic_Exchange_Format/README.md

 A proponent of [Catagory Theory](https://en.wikipedia.org/wiki/Category_theory) stated that as outlined to them, these structures maintain the key properties of [OLOG](https://en.wikipedia.org/wiki/Olog)s.
-Which would be reasuring conclusion having approached it from a purely pratical point of view.
+Which would bereassuring conclusion having approached it from a purely practical point of view.

 ## Summary